lakonis/lakonis.github.io/img/LCO6000FinalSlides/slides.md

 ## (ré)écrire

-1 + 1 = 3
+### 1 + 1 = 3

+&nbsp;

-> "that which lies here in ruins, the highly significant fragment, the remnant, is, in fact, the finest material in Baroque creation.
+<blockquote style="font-size:0.85em;">"that which lies here in ruins, the highly significant fragment, the remnant, is, in fact, the finest material in Baroque creation.
 For it is common practice in the literature of the baroque to pile up fragments ceaselessly, whitout any strict idea of a goal...
-In the unremitting expectation of a miracle"
+In the unremitting expectation of a miracle"</blockquote>

 Walter Benjamin, _The Origin of German Tragic Drama_, 1998 (1963), p178.

 ===